 Lately, TCAs have come under serious criticism by health professionals due to the many side effects.
 A serious adverse effect of TCAs has been the increased suicidal tendency in users.
 Hence, these are not the first choice of psychiatrists today to prescribe for patients of depression.

 Monoamine Oxidase Inhibitors, or MAOIs, relieve depressive symptoms by blocking the activity of monoamine oxidase, an enzyme-cum-neurotransmitter that burns up monoamines (serotonin, dopamine, and norepinephrine), which results in the depletion of these natural antidepressant chemicals.

 By preventing monoamine oxidase from destroying these neurotransmitters, MAOIs allow a greater supply of monoamines to the brain, providing relief from depression.
-The main problem with MAOIs is that they also raise the blood pressure of the patient, posing the risk of bursting blood vessels in the brain.
-Also, people taking MAOIs are expected to practice restraint in case of diets like cheese, cream, liver, some forms of meat, and sausages etc.
+The main problem with MAOIs is that they also raise blood pressure, posing the risk of bursting blood vessels in the brain.
+Also, people taking MAOIs are expected to practice restraint in the diet with cheese, cream, liver, some forms of meat, and sausage, etc.

 Serotonin and Norepinephrine Reuptake Inhibitors (SNRIs)

 Serotonin and Norepinephrine Reuptake Inhibitors, or SNRIs, are a newer type of depression medications.
 They are very similar to SSRIs except that they also prevent the reuptake of norepinephrine in addition to that of serotonin.
 The side effects of SNRIs are similar to SSRIs, although users of SNRIs may also experience tremors, gas, blurred or double vision and any other unusual effects.